smith-garrett/FirstPassageTools.jl/README.md

 julia> plot!(fp, func=cdf, label="CDF")
 ```

 Additional examples are provided in the notebooks directory.
+Verification of correct
+sampling, at least for certain statistical models, is provided in the
+`SimulationBasedCalibration.jl` script in the `notebooks` directory.